 6. Halushki Recipe (Traditional Ukrainian Dumplings)

 Halushki are to Ukrainians what gnocchi are to Italians.
-In this dish, these dumplings are dressed with with butter, salt, black pepper, sautéed mushrooms, and crispy bacon bits.
+This Ukrainian dish is generally dressed with butter, salt, black pepper, sautéed mushrooms, and crispy bacon bits.

 7. Split Pea and Lentil Soup with Pork Chops

-This savory split pea and lentil soup is a Ukrainian spin on a foundational soup enjoyed throughout the world.
-Filling as a meal on it’s own, you’ll love the depth of flavor added by the tender, fatty pieces of pork.
+This savory split pea and lentil soup is the Ukrainian spin on a world-wide favorite.
+It’s filling on its own with a delicious depth of flavor added by the tender, fatty pieces of pork.

 8. Grandma’s White Bean Soup (The Best)

 Pork, white beans, and veggies make up this soup that transports me right back to my childhood.
-Pair a bowl with a buttery, crusty piece of baguette and curl up on the couch.
+Pair a bowl with a buttery, crusty piece of baguette and curl up on the couch afterwards.

 9. Olivier Potato Salad (Салат Оливье)

-Similar to American-style potato salad, olivier salad features chopped potatoes, hardboiled eggs, and pickles tossed in a creamy dressing and served cold.
-What makes it Ukrainian?
+Similar to American-style potato salad, olivier salad features chopped potatoes, hard boiled eggs, and pickles tossed in a creamy dressing and served cold.
+What makes it especially Ukrainian?
 The addition of peas, carrots, and salty bologna or ham.

 10. Homemade Kielbasa Sausage Recipe